jfrisbyy/FrisFocusBeta/replit.md

 - **Daily**: Date-based task completion with real-time point calculations
 - **Tasks**: CRUD interface for managing tasks and configuring custom booster rules

+**AI Task Generation**: Users can describe their ideal life and goals for the next 6 months, and the AI generates personalized tasks, penalties, and categories.
+Available via "Generate with AI" button on the Tasks page when a season is active.

 The system emphasizes visual feedback through color-coded point thresholds and progress indicators, motivating users to maintain focus and build lasting habits.

 ## User Preferences